Loading

 Sidi Darghut Mosque

-The Sidi Darghut Mosque or Jama Sidi Darghut (Arabic: جامع درغوت باشا) is a mosque in Tripoli, Libya.
-It was built in around 1560 by Dragut on the site of a Hospitaller church, parts of which were incorporated into the mosque.
-The mosque was damaged in World War II but it was subsequently repaired, although the reconstruction was not completely faithful to its original design.
+The Sidi Darghut Mosque (Arabic: جامع درغوت باشا), also known as the Jama Sidi Darghut, is a Sunni Islam mosque, located in Tripoli, Libya.
+It was built in approximately 1560 CE by Dragut on the site of a Hospitaller church, parts of which were incorporated into the mosque.
+The mosque was damaged in World War II, and it was subsequently repaired, although the reconstruction was not completely faithful to its original design.

 History